Autonomy

 And sail from shore to star-kissed shore.

-Oft off’ring thoughts to fools and thieves
+Oft off’ring songs to fools and thieves

-‘Midst the nurture of buds and leaves,
+‘Midst the springtime buds

-And wonder what this all is for
+And wondering what this all is for

 And what means the somber